curl/curl/docs/libcurl/opts/CURLOPT_CONNECTTIMEOUT.md

 # DESCRIPTION

 Pass a long.
-It should contain the maximum time in seconds that you allow the connection phase to the server to take.
-This timeout only limits the connection phase, it has no impact once it has connected.
-Set to zero to switch to the default built-in connection timeout - 300 seconds.
+It sets the maximum time in seconds that you allow the connection phase to take.
+This timeout only limits the connection phase, it has no impact once libcurl has connected.
+The connection phase includes the name resolve (DNS) and all protocol handshakes and negotiations until there is an established connection with the remote side.

+Set this option to zero to switch to the default built-in connection timeout - 300 seconds.
 See also the CURLOPT_TIMEOUT(3) option.

 CURLOPT_CONNECTTIMEOUT_MS(3) is the same function but set in milliseconds.

 If both CURLOPT_CONNECTTIMEOUT(3) and CURLOPT_CONNECTTIMEOUT_MS(3)
 are set, the value set last is used.

-The "connection phase" is considered complete when the requested TCP, TLS or QUIC handshakes are done.

-The connection timeout set with CURLOPT_CONNECTTIMEOUT(3) is included in the general all-covering CURLOPT_TIMEOUT(3).
+The connection timeout is included in the general all-covering CURLOPT_TIMEOUT(3):

 With CURLOPT_CONNECTTIMEOUT(3) set to 3 and CURLOPT_TIMEOUT(3) set
 to 5, the operation can never last longer than 5 seconds, and the connection